Germaine de Staël: Conflict with Napoleon

 In January 1800, Napoleon appointed Benjamin Constant a member of the Tribunat; not long after, Constant became his enemy.
 Two years later, Napoleon forced him into exile on account of his speeches which he took to be actually written by Mme de Staël.
 In August 1802, Napoleon was elected first consul for life.
 This put de Staël into opposition to him both for personal and political reasons.
-In her view, Napoleon had begun to resemble Machiavelli's princes in The Prince (in fact tyrants); while for Napoleon, Voltaire, J.J.
-Rousseau and their followers were the cause of the French Revolution.
+In her view, Napoleon had begun to resemble Machiavelli's princes in The Prince (in fact tyrants); while for Napoleon, Voltaire, Jean-Jacques Rousseau and their followers were the cause of the French Revolution.
 This view was cemented when Jacques Necker published his "Last Views on Politics and Finance" and his daughter, her "De la littérature considérée dans ses rapports avec les institutions sociales".
 It was her first philosophical treatment of the Europe question: it dealt with such factors as nationality, history, and social institutions.
 Napoleon started a campaign against her latest publication.
 He did not like her cultural determinism and generalizations, in which she stated that "an artist must be of his own time".
 In his opinion a woman should stick to knitting.
 He said about her, according to the Memoirs of Madame de Rémusat, that she "teaches people to think who had never thought before, or who had forgotten how to think".
 It became clear that the first man of France and de Staël were not likely ever to get along together.